mich-sys/mich-sys/README.md

-Christ Follower | Frontend Engineer |
+Christ Follower | Software Engineer |
 ------------------------------------------------------------

 Young and highly efficient with passion for Web Application Development.
 Focused on creating interactive digital experiences on the web with ReactJs .
 Contributing to the tech ecosystem with Opensource , because the Future is Open, when I'm bored i play Call Of Duty and go for walks 🛼